 Soy Un Perdidor… It’s The Video You Deserve Baby

 It’s Monday.
 The weather over the last week has sucked.
-Covid and 2020 suck.
+Covid sucks.
 And in general you’re feeling like a loser.

 Well, DO WE HAVE THE VIDEO FOR YOU!